 Sometimes clinicians will share personal information but ONLY if it is therapeutically impactful for the client.
 It should not feel like a friendship and you should never be socializing and “hanging out” with your professional counselor – just as you likely wouldn’t with your surgeon!

-It’s ok to ask your therapist – where and how they did their training and if they did an active practicum as part of their training?
+It’s ok to ask your therapist – where and how they did their training.
+Did an active practicum as part of their training?
+Did they do it online?
+Have they done any in person sessions?
+Are they able to flip between EMDR and psychodynamic therapies as you need?

 Experiential training means they have already done the “trial and error” and most likely a senior clinician has been supervising this to give feedback and suggestions.